Questionnaire is the first tab of the project detail. This is the most imporant part where we fill in all the details about our project.

 If the knowledge model we use for the project has phases defined, we can see a phase selection in the questionnaire detail.
 Different questions become desirable based on the selected phase.
 For example, some should be answered before submitting the proposal, while others can be filled later.

-By selecting the phase you are currently in, we can see the desirable questions that are not yet answered in red.
+We can see the desirability of questions based on the phase we are currently in.
 We can also see the number of questions that still need to be answered in this phase for each chapter in the chapter list.

 If there is no phase defined on the knowledge model, the current phase selection is not visible in the questionnaire detail.

 Below the current phase selection, we have a list of chapters.
 We can see the number of questions that are yet to be answered in current phase (or overall if there are no phases defined in the knowledge model).
 We can use this list to navigate freely between chapters.

 For the opened chapter, we can see a navigation tree for the chapter structure, showing the questions, follow-up questions, items, etc. We can use this tree to quickly navigate to a specific question in the chapter.